 This effectively acts as a government bonus for paying into your pension - with a minimum value of 20%.
-Instead of paying income tax on your pension contributions, the government 'throws in' the value that you would have paid to them.
+So instead of paying income tax on your pension contributions, the government throws in the value you would have paid to them.

 There’s no such contribution-based tax relief when it comes to ISAs.
 However, you won’t pay tax on the interest you earn from your ISA.
 Also, the interest earned from an ISA doesn’t contribute to your personal savings allowance (PSA).

 The potential returns from pension and ISA investments will vary depending upon the performance of the underlying assets.
-In theory, the range of options available to these two financial vehicles is very similar.
+However, in theory, the range of options available to these two financial vehicles is very similar.

 Defined contribution pension plans offer a wide range of investment options.
 In the case of SIPPs, you can choose from an array of managed funds, or individual assets, that best suit your desired risk profile.
-This provides more control over your investments – managed by a third party or self-managed.
-While there is potential for long-term capital gains, this is not guaranteed.
-It is also important to note that different pension plans may be more restrictive in the range of investments available to you.
+This provides more control over your investments, whether managed by a third party or self-managed.
+However, while there is potential for long-term capital gains, this is not guaranteed.
+It is also important to note that different types of pension plans may be more restrictive in the range of investments available to you.